Bethlehem, Pennsylvania: Christmas celebrations

-The Bethlehem Globe-Times paid for the large wooden star erected on the top of South Mountain, at a cost of $460.
-The original star was created with four wooden planks, overlapped to create an eight-point star, 60 feet high by 51 feet wide, mounted on two wooden poles, and lit by 150 50-watt light bulbs.
-The installation of the star was done by PPL Corporation and the Bethlehem Water Department.
-The star was erected on the top of South Mountain, on property owned by the Water Department, located in Lower Saucon Township.
+The Bethlehem Globe-Times, which later merged into The Express-Times, paid for the large wooden star erected on the top of South Mountain, at a cost of $460.
+The original star was created with four wooden planks, overlapped to create an eight-point star, which was 60 feet high and 51 feet wide, mounted on two wooden poles, and lit by 150 50-watt light bulbs.
+PPL Corporation and the Bethlehem Water Department installed the star, which was erected at the top of South Mountain on property owned by the Water Department, in Lower Saucon Township.